Food insecurity and famine in South Sudan: Deteriorating food insecurity

-By September 2015, Leer County, the home of rebel leader Riek Machar and future epicentre of the famine, had been rendered devoid of cattle and nearly empty of civilians fleeing massacre and the burning of homes and fields; drought contributed in part by lowering crop yields and in part by reducing the length of a traditional pause in fighting for the rainy season.
+In September 2015, reports from Leer County, the home of rebel leader Riek Machar, described widespread destruction of farms and cattle, large scale displacement, millions experiencing hunger and illness.
+They also noted reliance on food drops in inaccessible areas and deaths from malnutrition in the overcrowded UN camp in Bentiu.
+Less rain during the rainy season contributed in part by lowering crop yields and in part by reducing the length of a traditional pause in fighting for the rainy season.